Krillh/Airzlinshire/Gvar/Old Gvar.md

 For example, you could say, /hipshin pin e tasi o pnin/ -> how did you do that?
 When speaking, question markers usually have a falling tone.
 This is the only consistent example of tone in [[Old Gvar]].
 # Phonology
-p - p
-b - b
-t - t
-d - d
-k
-g
-f
-v
-s
-z
-q
-j
-h
-m
-n
-l
-r
+Old Gvar origionaly used the following consonants in IPA: p, b, t, d, k, g, ɸ, β, s, z, ʃ, ʒ, x, m, n, l, ɻ p - p b - b t - t d - d k - k g - g f - ɸ v - β s - s z - z q (sh) - ʃ j - ʒ h - x m - m n - n l - l r - ɻ